 You can also see one of the students is 'missing' from this overview.
 That's because he's working on an adventure in level 4, which is not selected.

 Here you can find a list of your students and you can see their individual progress.
 The blue ring shows you what your students are currently working on.
 It is important to notice that the blue dots means that a students 'attempted' the adventure.
 This means that they ran a code in this adventure and went on to the next adventure, so this does not automatically mean that they did a good job!
 If you want to see how an individual student is getting along, you can click their name in this overview.
 This is what you see if you click on marleen_h3a for example: You see that Marleen is having some trouble programming.
-She tried to run a program that contains blanks multiple times, so she probably doesn't know that she has to change something to the example codes before running them.
+She tried to run a program that contains blanks multiple times, so she might not realize that she has to change the code examples before running them.
 In this way this overview can give you a better understanding of what a student is struggling with.

 If you're not only interested in individual struggles of your students, but you'd like to know what the whole class seems to be doing wrong, you can use this oversight of common errors.
 The most common error messages that your students are recieving will appear in this oversight for you, so you could give some more instructions to the whole class if needed.
 By clicking the error, you can see which students are having trouble with this error.
 By clicking resolve, you'll remove this error from the list.